menandmice/micetro_docs/guides/implementation/ad_user_auth.rst

 4. Click :guilabel:`Save`.

 .. note::
-  Group Level Active Directory user authentication is only supported when Men&Mice Central is running on a Windows machine that is a member of an Active Directory domain or forest.
+  Group Level Active Directory user authentication is only supported when Micetro Central is running on a Windows machine that is a member of an Active Directory domain or forest.

 Configuring Users and Access Privileges
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^